sunfishcode/origin/example-crates/tiny/README.md

 saving 2 bytes.
 In theory origin could have a feature to enable this, however it's a very minor optimization, and it would introduce undefined behavior if somehow some thread got created outside of origin, so I chose not to add it.

+We could also add an option to rustix to have it omit the `ud2` after the `exit_group` syscall for users willing to promise that they won't run the program under a pathological seccomp configuration, however it'd only save 2 bytes in an uncommon situation.

 ## Sources